webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 We’ll build an element plugin that will allow content creators to embed content using an iframe.

-Here's what the result will look like
+Here's what the result will look like:

 ![Embed content with an iframe](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/iframe-plugin.png)